Low Isles, Port Douglas Queensland

 Famous for half-day and full-day tours and also an anchorage for private boats.

-While you are on the Island, you can explore this coral cay and stop by to see the lighthouse, operating since 1887.
+While you are on the Island, you can explore this coral cay and stop by to see the lighthouse, which has been operating since 1887.

 Snorkelling on Low Isles

 Next on mask, snorkel and fins to explore the coral reefs around the Island.
-While you are snorkelling, there is an abundance of brightly coloured tropical fish to enjoy.
-Keep an eye out for turtles, parrotfish and anemonefish, as well as rabbitfish and damselfish.
+While you are snorkelling, abundant brightly coloured tropical fish can be enjoyed.
+Keep an eye out for turtles, parrotfish and anemonefish, rabbitfish and damselfish.

 On this Island, you will find some thatched umbrellas and deck chairs ideal for relaxing and working on your tan.